Hungary national football team: 1970s

 Hungary came back again as long-time defending champions in the 1972 Olympics in Munich and was drawn into Group C with Denmark, Iran and Brazil.
 They finished top and advanced into the next round with Denmark.
 In their second group round, they were drawn into Group 1 with East Germany, West Germany and Mexico.
 They again finished top undefeated and advanced into the finals with East Germany.
 In the finals, they faced Poland and lost 1–2.
-The only Hungarian goal was scored by Varady.

 Hungary qualified for the finals of the UEFA Euro 1972 which was held in Belgium.
 In the semi-finals, Hungary faced the Soviet Union and lost 1–0.
 In the third place play-off, Hungary lost to Belgium 2–1.
-The only Hungarian goal was scored by Lajos Kű.
-Hungary finished fourth in at the Euro.
-The Hungarians would not appear at the European Championship again for 44 years until UEFA Euro 2016.
+The Hungarians would not appear at the European Championship again until Euro 2016.

 Hungary participated in the 1978 World Cup which was held in Argentina.
-On 2 June 1978 at the Estadio Monumental in Buenos Aires, Hungary played with Argentina.
-Although Károly Csapó scored an early goal, the home side won the match by 2–1.
-Hungary played their second group match against Italy and the Azzurri won by 3–1.
-Hungary's third match was played against Michel Platini's France and Hungary lost 3–1 which resulted the farewell of the national side.
+Facing the hosts, Argentina won the match 2–1.
+Hungary played their second group match against Italy and the Azzurri emerged victorious, 3–1.
+Hungary's third match was played against Michel Platini's France losing 3–1.

 1980s

 During the 1980s, Hungary qualified for the World Cup twice.
 The first group match of the 1982 tournament in Spain was played against El Salvador, where Hungary won 10–1 at Estadio Nuevo, Elche.
-The goals were scored by Tibor Nyilasi (2), Gábor Pölöskei, László Fazekas (2), József Tóth, László Kiss (3) and Lázár Szentes.
-In spite of the big victory, Hungary lost to 4–1 to Diego Maradona's Argentina in the second match of the group stages.
+After the massive win, the Magyars lost to 4–1 to Diego Maradona's Argentina in the second match of the group stages.
 Maradona scored twice, while the only Hungarian goal was scored by Pölöskei at the Estadio José Rico Pérez in Alicante.
-Although Hungary drew in the last match against Belgium, they were eliminated from the World Cup.
-Hungary, however, had been leading in the first half thanks to a goal by József Varga.
+After Hungary drew in the last match against Belgium, they were eliminated from the World Cup.

 Hungary's last World Cup appearance to date was the 1986 World Cup in Mexico.
 In the first match of the group Hungary lost 6–0 to the Soviet Union.
-Football experts date the crisis of the Hungarian football from this match.
-Although Hungary won their second match against Canada 2–0 (the goals were scored by Márton Esterházy and Lajos Détári), they lost to Michel Platini's France 3–0 in the last group match.
+Although Hungary won their second match against Canada 2–0, they lost to Michel Platini's France 3–0 in the last group match.